ROBOTIS-GIT/emanual/docs/en/platform/op/maintenance.md

 #### MX-28 settings

-Refer to [Dynamixel Monitor] section.
+Refer to [DYNAMIXEL Monitor] section.
 Use **reset all** command.

 ### [Recovery(Linux Mint 9)](#recoverylinux-mint-9)